 First, you want to ensure that it’s stored in an airtight container.
 This drastically slows down the oxidation process and allows the sangria to stay fresh for a lot longer than it would otherwise.

 You can use an airtight pitcher if you have one available.
-For example, this from Amazon.com holds up to two quarts and has a flip lid for easy pouring.
+For example, this No products found. from Amazon.com holds up to two quarts and has a flip lid for easy pouring.

 Otherwise, an old orange juice or other fruit juice container will work just fine.